UK Bank Stocks to Watch in 2023

 UK Bank Shares – The Current Climate

-For well over a decade, the UK banking sector weathered fairly torrid conditions – which led most investors to eschew UK bank shares in favour of alternative options.
+For well over a decade, the UK banking sector weathered fairly torrid conditions – which led most investors to shun UK bank shares.

 First was the financial crisis of 2008 and its aftermath, which hit banks particularly hard, leading to the government famously bailing out both Lloyds Bank and NatWest – then called the Royal Bank of Scotland.

 The next shock came from the result of the 2016 Brexit referendum, where the UK decided that their future lay outside of the EU and its single market.
 This was followed by more than four years of drawn out negotiations and uncertainty regarding the future relationship between the two.

 Then, of course, in March 2020 the coronavirus pandemic arrived in Europe, forcing many countries into economic lockdowns and causing UK bank stocks to plummet.

 However, after years of record low interest rates, central banks began to raise base rates in order to curb rising inflation.
 As of December 2022, the BoE has raised its base interest rate nine times since December 2021, taking it to its highest level since 2008, and more increases are expected next year.

 After operating on low rates for over a decade, UK bank shares could be set to benefit from an increase in deposits and the opportunity to generate more income from loan repayments.

 Interested in learning more about trading and investing?
 At Admirals, we host regular webinars, covering a wide variety of trading topics.
 These webinars are conducted by expert traders and are absolutely free!
 Click the banner below to see the upcoming schedule and register for a webinar today:

 Despite once having a large overseas presence, these days Lloyds is very much a UK-centred operation.
 Likewise, despite previously having a large investment banking arm, Lloyds is now mainly focussed on retail banking.
 In fact, it is the largest retail bank in Britain.